WhyLIM/CBD/help/Statistics.md

 <div class="img-caption">Figure 6.
 Biomarkers in Different Continents</div>
 </center>

-Also, we separated the samples inside CBD into Asian and Non-Asian race to research the different and similar things in different races, and the result of which are presented in Figure 7.
-From Figure 8 you can compare the different of most used biomarkers in Asian and Non-Asian race.
+In addition, we divided the samples within the CBD into Asians and non-Asian races to study the differences and similarities among different races.
+The statistical results are shown in Figure 7.
+We found that the number of studies on Asians and non-Asians It's almost equivalent.

 <iframe scrolling="no" style="border:none;" seamless="seamless" src="../images/frame-img/Asian.html" height="400" width="100%"></iframe>